 • In FY 2020 revenues in the Convention and Event Services Fund, which are primarily tourism driven revenues such as hotel occupancy taxes and event revenues at the City's Convention Center, were \$6.5M lower than budgeted.
 To address the revenue losses in this fund, the City suspended payments to the Arlington Convention and Visitors Bureau in FY 2020 and FY 2021.
 Additionally, revenues in FY 2021 were not sufficient to balance the fund.
-As a result, the City Council approved the use of \$4,227,684 in SLFRF to be added to the Convention & Event Services Fund's appropriations to provide an additional \$2,500,000 of support for the City's Convention and Visitors Bureau and to cover an operating revenue shortfall in the fund of \$1,800,346.
+As a result, the City Council approved the use of \$4,227,684 in SLFRF to be added to the Convention & Event Services Fund's appropriations to provide an additional \$2,500,000 of support for the City's Convention and Visitors Bureau, \$1,403,809 to support the City's radio lease payment which is partially funded in the Convention and Event Services Fund, and \$323,875 to support Convention and Event Services employee salaries.

 Initial spending of SLFRF funds by the City of Arlington is limited to the Revenue Replacement expenditure category EC6, which allows for the provision of government services to the extent of the reduction in revenue due to the COVID-19 public health emergency.
-Treasury's interim final rule gives recipients broad latitude to use funds for the provision of government services, to the extent of this reduction in revenue.
+Treasury's final rule gives recipients broad latitude to use funds for the provision of government services, to the extent of this reduction in revenue.